 Last Updated on

-I’ve got a light, fluffy and very flavorful mousse full of lemon juice, lemon zest and powdered ginger today.
-It’s very easy to make and literally takes just a few minutes.
+This light and airy mousse is full of lemon and ginger flavor and is easy to make.
 All you have to do is whisk egg yolks, sugar, lemon juice, lemon zest and ginger together, add a bit of bloomed gelatin and then fold in whipped egg whites and whipped cream.

-The candied lemon peel takes a bit more time but is equally simple.
-You just boil and drain the lemon peel three times, then cook the peel in a mix of water and sugar for about 30 minutes.
+To make the candied lemon peel, boil and drain the pieces of lemon peel three times, then cook them in a mix of water and sugar for about 30 minutes.
 To curl the peel, wrap it around the handle of a wooden spoon and let it harden (but watch out not to burn your fingers).
-And that’s all there is to it! :)

 For the mousse: